 The config_install_interval variable starts a time scheduler which runs conan config install according the time interval configured.
-It only accepts the follow time intervals: seconds, minutes, hours, days and weeks (e.g 10s, 35m, 48h, 1d, 2w).
-Empty units or not listed units are not valid, they are considered an error and will be removed automatically on the next execution.
+It only accepts the follow time intervals: minutes, hours and days.

 The required_conan_version variable validates if the current Conan client version is valid according to its version.
 When it's not according to the required version or its range, Conan raises an exception before running any command.
 It accepts SemVer format, including version range.
 This configuration is useful when a company wants to align the Conan client version used by all teams.
 This can be also specified at recipe level if you need adding this information just for certain recipes.